duartegroup/autodE/doc/config.rst

 Configuration
 =============

-The *Config* can be modified from the input script for full customization of the calculations.
-By default low level optimisations are performed at PBE-D3BJ/def2-SVP, optimisations at PBE0-D3BJ/def2-SVP and single points at PBE0-D3BJ/def2-TZVP in ORCA if it is available.
+Configuration is handled with :code:`ade.Config` and can be modified for full customization of the calculations.
+By default optimisations are performed at PBE0-D3BJ/def2-SVP and single points at PBE0-D3BJ/def2-TZVP in ORCA if it is available.

 ------------